mcroteau/eos/readme.md

 Instead you run the application from its root directory with a simple command.

-Want to test drive?
+Want to foo drive?
 Run the following command from the root eos/ directory:

 ```